 I do use the correct you're and there.
 Start lining up to the right ladies!

 I am a cultural anthropologist, a graphic designer, and script doctor who runs a non profit comic book company to teach children skills to think critically and problem solve through story writing so they can see many different ways to look at the world instead of the conditioned story they've developed from their past experiences.

 I love to teach, and I love to be taught.

 I've always wanted to be a motown singer.

 I've got the soul but I'm a few decades too late and a few shades too light.

-I also enjoy going to Palo Alto and doing some Tango.
+I also enjoy going to Palo Alto/mountain view and doing some Tango and salsa

 The only difficulty I've found with this online dating thing is that it's sort of like trying to find a rental property in a down turned economy.
 Any woman I've met has 5 other guys lined up, and you don't even really get to know each other before they fall off the face of the earth.
 Hey! what if you set up "OPEN HOUSE" dates? where guys just show up at a bar to meet you and whoever has the best (credit score?) gets to take you out a second time? (sadly, that's not sarcasm, I actually think that might be a great idea!)

 (I should add, based on recent run ins from here, I'm really not into novelty stuff.
 So if you're a bdsm person or a cocaine fan...
 I'm not your guy.)